VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 + **<u>Flare Nova & Flare Star</u>:**
 6 orbs will spawn and grow in size overtime, detonating once they're big enough and wiping the group.
 Each orb deals sharable <span class='magic'>magical damage</span> and applying a <span class='debuff'>Fire Resistance Down II</span> debuff for 12 seconds.
-The damage will scale with the orb size.
+The damage scales with the orb size.

   + **Flare Nova**:
   2 medium sized yellow orbs that spawn East and West.
 Since they're already big, they need to popped by 2 players each.
+Grow twice before exploding.

     ___

   + **Flare Star**:
   4 small sized blue orbs that spawn North and South of each *Eye*.
 Since they are small enough they only need to popped by 1 player.
+Grow four times before exploding.

 ___